Rasmus-Emil-H/boar/README.md

     Once this is setup you touch a file in ~/core/src/scheduling

     (TestScheduler is already provided) and must be added to the CronJob table as an entry with CronjobEntity = 'TestScheduler'

-    ### Console commands

-    Boar comes with a very minor command for creating an entity.
-In your terminal you can type

-    ```
-    php boar create-entity test
-    ```

-    The cmd above will create: A controller, a model, a migration file and a view
 </details>

 <details>